 One principle title is known, but there were some variations:

-Philip Gilbert Hamerton (1834-1894), critic of the Saturday Review, complained, when Symphony in White, No. 3 was first exhibited in 1867, that it was 'not precisely a symphony in white', since yellow, brown, blue, red and green also appeared.
-9 Whistler's celebrated reply was published in 1887 and again in 1890 and there dated 'Chelsea, June 1867'.
+Philip Gilbert Hamerton (1834-1894) complained, when Symphony in White, No. 3 was first exhibited in 1867, that it was 'not precisely a symphony in white', since other colours appeared.
+9 Whistler's celebrated response was probably not written at that time.
+A version was written by Whistler in the margin of a press cutting book and dated 'Nov.
+1878'.
+10 Variations were published in 1887 and again in 1890 (dated 'Chelsea, June 1867').
 The 1887 version reads:

 A figure composition in horizontal format.
-A straight backed sofa covered in white sits on a pale blue patterned carpet.
-At left, a young woman with red hair sits on the sofa, leaning on her right arm, with her left arm stretched along the back of the sofa.
+A straight backed sofa covered in white stands on a pale blue patterned carpet.
+At left, a young woman with red hair reclines on the sofa, leaning on her right arm, with her left arm stretched along the back of the sofa.
+She looks directly at the viewer.
+She wears a white high-necked dress with narrow white trimming, and long sleeves of fine gathered muslin with low, double-capped, shoulders.
 At right, another red-haired woman sits on the floor, in profile to left, with her right arm stretched out along the sofa and her left arm relaxed on her knees, with a fan leaning against her knee.
+She is wearing a pale cream or ivory coloured dress, with floppy puffed sleeves, fitting closely from above the elbow.
 There are blossoms in the lower right corner.

-The structure of the sofa, and its relationship to the room and to the wall panel at right, is not at all clear.
+The structure of the sofa (which is painted parallel to the horizontal sides of the painting), and its relationship to the room and to the wall panel and curtain at right, is not at all clear.
 Exactly where the sofa back ends at left is unknown, because it is concealed by the model, but the seat appears to extend further to left than the (invisible) back of the sofa.
+12

 In 1865 Whistler described the figure of Hiffernan as 'tout ce que j'ai fait de plus pur - tête charmante.
 Le corps, les jambes, etc., se voient parfaitement à travers la robe' and he described the other model as 'tête blonde, robe de soie blanche jaunatre.'
-12 Thirty years later he recalled Hiffernan's hair as 'red - or copper coloured - and full of light - and the face is very fair - though golden.'
-13
+13 Thirty years later he recalled Hiffernan's hair, as shown in the painting, as 'red - or copper coloured - and full of light - and the face is very fair - though golden.'
+14

 The Pennells suggested that in the intervals of painting Symphony in White, No. 3 [YMSM 061] Whistler painted The Artist's Studio from the same two models.
-14 It is possible that sittings for Symphony in White, No. 3 overlapped with those for The Artist's Studio and Whistler in his Studio [YMSM 063].
+15 Sittings for Symphony in White, No. 3 probably overlapped with those for The Artist's Studio and The Artist in his Studio (Whistler in his Studio) [YMSM 063].

 Milly Jones also sat for other artists including Albert Joseph Moore (1841-1893).
 A drawing after Moore, reproduced above, shows similar features to Whistler's model.
-It may be a study for the head of one of the girls in A Musician of 1865-1866 (Yale Centre for British Art, New Haven).
-15 She also posed nude for Moore's painting Azaleas (1867, Victoria & Albert Museum).
+It may be a study for the head of one of the girls in his painting A Musician of 1865-1866 (Yale Centre for British Art, New Haven).
+16 Jones also posed nude for Moore's painting Azaleas (1867, Victoria & Albert Museum).

 3: 99th Exhibition of the Royal Academy of Arts, London, 1867 (cat. no. 233).